Easily unhide files hidden by a virus with this simple guide.

 XP – click Start \ All Programs \ Accessories \ Command Prompt to open a Command Prompt window.

-- Type in the following command (see Note after it!) then press Enter:
+All versions of Windows – type in the following command (see Note after it!) then press Enter:

 attrib -h -r -s i:\*.* /s /d